nodejs/node/doc/api/async_hooks.md

 Call all `after` callbacks.
 If nested calls to `emitBefore()` were made, then make sure the stack is unwound properly.
 Otherwise an error will be thrown.

-If the user's callback throws an exception then `emitAfter()` will automatically be called for all `asyncId`s on the stack if the error is handled by a domain or `'uncaughtException'` handler.
+If the user's callback throws an exception, `emitAfter()` will automatically be called for all `asyncId`s on the stack if the error is handled by a domain or `'uncaughtException'` handler.

 #### `asyncResource.emitDestroy()`